tokaivillas/ReservesPlanner/README.md

 The _ManagementBudget.ods_ spreadsheet is intended to help a Body Corporate (BC):
 * Prepare a ten year plan
-* Ensure that the amount in the Reserve Fund is healthy
+* Ensure that the amount in the Reserve Fund is healthy over the next ten years
 * Comply with the requirements around the mimimum amount to be contributed on an annual basis to the Reserve Fund.

 Before preparing a "Management Budget", a BC must prepare an "Administrative Budget."
 The Administrative Budget details the expected day-to-day running expenses of the scheme for the next financial year.
 In particular, the Administrative Budget needs to specify the expected costs for Repairs and Maintenance for the following year.
 The amount that must be contributed in a particular year to the Reserve Fund is a function of